mickymacirl/CI-P3-FruitHM/README.md

 ## How to Play

-Players guess letters of an unrevealed fruit-themed word and then draw an head, torso, arms, legs and ears of a stick figure hanging from gallows for every incorrect guess.
+Players guess the letters of an unrevealed fruit-themed word and then draw a head, torso, arms, legs and ears of a stick figure hanging from gallows for every incorrect guess.

 If the player draws all body parts and the word still hasn't been found, the player loses.

-* A hangman board displays with the number of guesses left.
+* A hangman board displays the number of guesses left.

-* Players have 8 attempts to guess the fruit word.
-Players are asked for their guess, in single letter format.
+* Players have eight attempts to guess the fruit word.
+Players are asked for their guesses in single letter format.

-* After every attempt (unless successful) the player is asked to guess a letter that is contained in the fruit word.
+* After every attempt (unless successful), the player is asked to guess a letter contained in the fruit word.

-* Every incorrect guess adds to the letters tried, a correct guess adds to the hidden word, revealing the location of the correctly guessed letter in the fruit word.
+* Every incorrect guess adds to the letters tried, and a correct guess adds to the hidden word, revealing the location of the correctly guessed letter in the fruit word.

 ![Main Board](./assets/readme/maingamerm.jpg)